corysauve/nalms-2019/README.md

 ## App 4 - Report Dashboard

 App 4 creates a dashboards that contains the functionality of the above apps plus a little more.
 The user can see output from multiple inputs on one screen, access background information about the report, use an interactive table, and create a custom report based on a specific lake.
 Currently, the dashboard and table tabs are functioning properly.
 The custom report and background tabs are only place holders here.
 Once we have a final draft, these will be updated and functioning properly.
 In addition, it is possible to only have one .csv file to run this app.
-Currently, there are multiple .csv files only due to save time to develop examples for my talk.
+Currently, there are multiple .csv files only to save time to develop examples for my talk.
 The `App_4_Dashboard` folder contains the files used to render the app.
 The web version for the app can be found [here](https://corysauve.shinyapps.io/nalms_dashboard/).

 ![alt text](https://github.com/corysauve/NALMS-2019/blob/master/readme_pics/app4_dashboard.png)